LornitaR/LornitaR.github.io/index.md

 ### Online Classes

 I've been taking classes with [Coláiste na Rinne](https://www.anrinn.com/adult-courses/), and highly recommend them.
 I've taken 2 groups of classes with them, and plan on taking more in the future, once I feel confident enough to attempt the next level.
+There are probably others who offer online classes, but this is the only one I have experience with.

+### Dictionary

+[Teanglann](https://www.teanglann.ie/en/) is absolutely fantastic as an online dictionary.
+Not only does it have a dictionary, but it also has a section on grammar that is constantly being updated.
+They also provide voice clips for some words so that you can hear how it's said in the 3 main dialects.
+If you get the app, you'll also get a word of the day on the landing page.

 ### Irish Grammar Document